JarrLane/Offensive_Meeting_Content/JavaScript-Vulnerabilities/JavaScript-fundamentals/js-intro.md

 My notes from reading javascript tutorials from W3 schools.

+These notes are scattered so proceed with caution

 JavaScript is primarily used to program the behavior of web pages.
 We can use it to change the HTML that is displayed to us.
 Typically we can see the javascript inserted within the HTML when we inspect a pages source using f12, this is contained within ```<script> </script>```.
 We can also find JavaScript contained in external files that are referred to, these files end in .js, and we can refer to them in the html using src like so: ```<script src="myScript.js"></script>``` Along with that, we can also reference external js code.